FluxML/FastAI.jl/docs/fastai_api_comparison.md

 FastAI.jl also has a data block API but it differs from fastai's in a number of ways.
 In the Julia package it only handles the data encoding and decoding part, and doesn't concern itself with creating datasets.
 For dataset loading, see the [data container API](data_containers.md).
 As mentioned above, the high-level application-specific logic is also derived from the data block API.
 To use it you need to specify a tuple of input and target blocks as well as a tuple of encodings that are applied to the data.
 The encodings  are invertible data-specific data processing steps which correspond to `fastai.Transform`s.
 As in fastai, dispatch is used to transform applicable data and pass other data through unchanged.
 Unlike in fastai, there are no default steps associated with a block, allowing greater flexibility.

-We can create a `BlockMethod` (corresponding to `fastai.DataBlock`) and get information about the representations the data goes through.
+We can create a `BlockMethod` (similar to `fastai.DataBlock`) and get information about the representations the data goes through.

 {cell=main}
 ```julia